-Stop-motion animation stands out from other animation techniques thanks distinctive advantages.
+Stop-motion animation stands out from other techniques animation thanks to its distinctive advantages.
 It gives virtual objects and models a tactile and tangible aspect, bringing them to life.
 The method may provide a whimsical, handcrafted appearance that appeals to viewers looking for a unique visual experience.
-Stop-motion animation also allows animators communicate nuanced emotions and expressions due to its exact control over movements and details (Svankmajer, 2001).
+Stop-motion animation also allows animators to communicate nuanced emotions and expressions due to its exact control over movements and details (Svankmajer, 2001).

 However, there are also certain restrictions with stop-motion animation.
 It can take a lot of time and effort and requires patience and close attention to detail.
 Achieving fluid motion and seamless transitions can be tricky since minute modifications between frames must be done with attention.
-Furthermore, compared to CGI, the physical
+Furthermore, compared to CGI, the physical nature of the approach restricts the range of visual effects and camera motions (Wells, 1998).